Shozo Shimamoto

-Shozo Shimamoto (1928, Osaka, Japan – 2013, Osaka, Japan) was one of the founders of the Gutai group, the first radical, post-war artistic group in Japan.
-Challenging the boundaries of traditional artistic practices while promoting the individual approaches of its members, the group aimed at investigating the reciprocal connection between matter and physical action.
+Shozo Shimamoto (1928 – 2013, Japan) was one of the founders of the Gutai group, the first radical post-war artistic group in Japan.
+Shimamoto, with Jiro Yoshihara, Akira Kanayama, Saburo Murakami and Kazuo Shiraga, challenged the boundaries of traditional artistic practices while promoting the individual approaches of its members.
+The group aimed to investigate the reciprocal connection between matter and physical action.
 Gutai artists expressed the desire to be part of a new, liberal-minded Japan and strongly rejected representative art.
 They collaborated with other artistic groups based in Europe and America.

 Selected Exhibitions